 The Fort Washington Office Park is the primary center of business and industry in Upper Dublin Township.
 This 536 acre, multi-use modern business park is strategically located at the crossroads of the PA Turnpike and PA Route 309, in the heart of suburban eastern Montgomery County and only fourteen miles from Center City Philadelphia.
-This regional commerce center consists of 123 properties with more than 65 buildings, containing roughly 6 million square feet of commercial space.
+This regional commerce center consists of 123 properties with 66 buildings, containing roughly 6 million square feet of commercial space.
 This includes Class A office facilities, back-office operations, distribution and manufacturing, hotel, restaurant and recreation uses.

 The Fort Washington Office Park offers a number of advantages and assets to businesses that locate here: